Legends of Northern Cyprus About Love

 Othello Castle in Famagusta

-The fortress of Famagusta, or Othello Castle, carries the mark of tragedy.
-It is believed that William Shakespeare studied historical chronicles, and the plot of the play “Othello” is based on events that took place in the castle of Famagusta.
+The Famagusta Fortress, or Othello Castle, bears the mark of tragedy.
+It is believed that William Shakespeare studied historical chronicles, and the plot of the play “Othello” is based on events that took place at the castle in Famagusta.
 According to legend, the Venetian commander of Cyprus strangled his wife here out of jealousy.
-This legend may be based on real events from the life of Governor Christopher Moro, who ruled the island from 1505–1508.
+This legend may be rooted in real events from the life of Governor Cristoforo Moro, who ruled the island from 1505 to 1508.

-As sad as the story is, it inspired Shakespeare, who encourages trusting those you love.
+However sad the story may be, it inspired Shakespeare, who encourages trust in loved ones.

 “Black Girl Bay” in Kyrenia

-According to legend, Kyrenia Harbor is also called “Black Girl Bay.”
+According to legend, the harbor of Kyrenia is also called “Black Girl Bay.”
 Near the harbor was the harem of the Ottoman Sultan, and one of his concubines, a dark-skinned beauty, fell in love with an ordinary young man.
-They even met in secret.
-But the girl wanted very much to change her skin color to a lighter shade to please her beloved even more.
-According to legend, the gods appeared to her in a dream and advised her to bathe at midnight in the bay — then her skin would change color.
+They even met secretly.
+But the girl desperately wanted to lighten her skin to please her beloved even more.
+According to the legend, the gods appeared to her in a dream and advised her to bathe at midnight in the bay — then her skin would change color.

-The girl followed the advice and transformed from a black woman into a Cypriot: her skin became olive-toned.
-However, in this changed form, the young man lost interest in her and found another — an African woman.
-The heroine of the legend could not bear the betrayal and drowned in the harbor.
-The story is sad, but, like every legend, it carries a hint of meaning.
+The girl followed the instructions and transformed from a Black woman into a Cypriot: her skin turned olive.
+However, in this changed version, the young man no longer loved her and found another — an African woman.
+The heroine of the legend could not bear the betrayal and drowned herself in the harbor.
+The story is sad, but like every legend, it carries a hint of a lesson.

-If you want to connect the legends to real locations in Northern Cyprus, you can create a simple route without complex logistics.
+If you want to connect the legends with real locations in Northern Cyprus, you can create a simple route without complicated logistics.

 How to do it